Gerald Midgley: Life and work

 Midgley received his BA from London University, and his M.Phil and in 1992 his PhD from the City University London with the thesis, entitled.
 Unity and Pluralism.

 From 1997 to 2003 Midgley was Director of the Centre for Systems Studies at the University of Hull.
-In 2003 he went to Australia to become Adjunct Professor at the University of Queensland, and senior science leader at the Institute of Environmental Science and Research in New Zealand.
-In 2004 he also became Adjunct Professor at the Victoria University of Wellington, and in 2007 Adjunct Professor at the University of Canterbury.
+In 2003 he went to Australia to become adjunct professor at the University of Queensland, and senior science leader at the Institute of Environmental Science and Research in New Zealand.
+In 2004 he also became adjunct professor at the Victoria University of Wellington, and in 2007 adjunct professor at the University of Canterbury.
 Since 2010 back in England he is Professor of systems thinking and again director of the Centre for Systems Studies at the University of Hull.

 Midgley's research interests are in the fields of philosophy, methodology and practice, especially in interrelationship between those three.
 With Michael Jackson, Robert L. Flood and Werner Ulrich he originated Critical systems thinking, and with Ulrich he developed the theory of boundary critique.

 Publications

-Midgley authored and/or edited eleven books and over 300 papers.
+Midgley has authored and/or edited eleven books and over 300 papers.
 A selection: